1220812/LAPR2/docs/sprintB/us004/01.requirements-engineering/Readme.md

 > **Answer (20 March 2023):** No

-> **Question:** Does that imply that a seller can choose the agency/branch/store independently of the localization of the property?
+> **Question:** Does that imply that a seller can choose the agency/branch/store independently of the location of the property?
 >
 > **Answer (20 March 2023):** Yes